nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.19.
 Add a Tag to a Task : `tag`

-Adds a tag or multiple tags to an existing task.
+Adds a tag or multiple tags to an existing task. <br>
 Format: `tag INDEX TAG...`

 > * If the tag already exists, the command will notify you and do nothing.